sakarmainali/Tourism-Analytics-Nepal/README.md

   ```shell
   python manage.py runserver
   ```
+* Now you can run the application and start exploring interesting insights and features present
-* Now you can use the application and start your own contributions by pushing change requests
+* If you identified or solved some issues and want to further improve the application do start your own contributions by pushing change requests